QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 - the first term includes all of the arrivals of new customers into the various :math:`m`
 - the second term is the loss of a customer for the various :math:`m`
-- the last term is the intensity of all exits from this state (i.e. counting the intensity of all other transitions to ensure the row would sum to :math:`0`)
+- the last term is the intensity of all exits from this state (i.e., counting the intensity of all other transitions, to ensure that the row will sum to :math:`0`)

-In practice, rather than working with the :math:`f` as a multidimensional type, we will need to enumerate the discrete states linearly so we can iterate :math:`f` between :math:`1` and :math:`\mathbf{N}`.
-An especially convenient approach is to enumerate them in the same order as the :math:`K` dimensional cartesian product of the :math:`N` states as a multi-dimensional array above.
+In practice, rather than working with the :math:`f` as a multidimensional type, we will need to enumerate the discrete states linearly, so that we can iterate :math:`f` between :math:`1` and :math:`\mathbf{N}`.
+An especially convenient approach is to enumerate them in the same order as the :math:`K`-dimensional Cartesian product of the :math:`N` states in the multi-dimensional array above.

 This can be done with the ``CartesianIndices`` function, which is used internally in Julia for the ``eachindex`` function.
 For example,